 When Kids Get Hold of Money

 At some point in their young lives, kids will encounter money.
 It can be in the form of allowance, prize for their achievement, or gifts.
-Since we are homeschooling in Bacolod, our kids do not get allowance.
+Since we are homeschooling in Bacolod, our kids do not get a daily allowance.

 But they do get money gifts on their birthdays, Chinese New Year, and Christmas.

-And so last December, the kids got some money gifts from family and godparents.
+Last Christmas, the kids got some money gifts from family and godparents.
 The first one that they got was P3000 from their Lolo Tito, which means they get P1,500 each.
 So here’s what we did.